 Priyam’s father usually took time out from office to pick her up from school.
-She was in Class VI and her school was situated at the far end of the railway colony named European Colony.
+She was in class six and her school was situated at the far end of the railway colony named European Colony.
 Of course, the inhabitants were all Indian, the name quite clearly being a misnomer.
-It had stuck on even after Independence, when the European staff had been replaced by Indian nationals.
+It had stuck on even after independence, when the European staff had been replaced by Indians.

-Priyam’s school was a collection of small, nondescript, single-storied buildings adjoining the Church.
+Priyam’s school was a collection of small, nondescript, single-storied buildings adjoining the church.
 Some missionary had probably begun classes there on a modest scale long ago and the school had gradually evolved from one structure to the next.
-It was thus an assortment of small blocks sprinkled all around the church building with a playground and even had a quaint fountain located behind the school.
+It was thus an assortment of small blocks sprinkled all around the church building with a playground.
+There was even a quaint fountain located behind the school.
 While classes were on, one could find teachers moving between the different blocks, covering the ground on practical flat sandals or ridiculously high kitten heels, leaving little doubt about the age of the wearer.
-The arrangement was a challenge during the monsoons, but either the staff or the students did not mind, or they were resigned to their fate and accepted the situation with grace and dignity.
+The arrangement was a challenge during monsoons, but both staff and students did not mind.
+Perhaps they were resigned to their fate and accepted the situation with grace and dignity.

-In any case, the Convent School was the only decent school in the small town back in the 70s, where the inmates’ population largely comprised of railway employees, few state and central government ones, a couple of bankers and the traders’ community along the Grand Trunk Road.
-Most of them sent their children to this school if they could afford it.
+In any case, the convent school was the only decent option in the small town back in the 1970s.
+Its population mostly comprised railway employees, few state and central government officers, a couple of bankers and traders.
+The trading community lived along the Grand Trunk road.
+Most their children to this school if they could afford it.

 A hot and oppressive summer day

-In the hinterland, summer was not a season anyone looked forward to, despite the profusion of mango trees bearing tons of the juicy fruit.
+In the hinterland, summer was not a season anyone looked forward to.
+This was despite the numerous mango trees that bore the juicy fruit.
 People endured it while waiting patiently for monsoons to break.
 In another week’s time, school would close for the month-long vacation.
-Till then, the students and staff would suffer the ordeal of attending classes through a typically hot and unbearable Indian summer.
+Until then, students and staff alike would suffer the ordeal of attending classes during a sultry Indian summer.

 The idea brightened her up.
-They ran to the playground, left their bags at the bottom of the trunk of a large neem tree and rushed to grab a swing each.
-Soon both the schoolgirls were swaying to and fro, the wind in their hair, happy thoughts floating through their minds.
+They ran to the playground, left their bags below a large neem tree and rushed to grab a swing each.
+Soon, both girls were swaying to and fro with the wind in their hair, and happy thoughts floating through their minds.
 At times, they looked across at one another and nodded knowingly, as if sharing a common secret that the world knew nothing about.
 Sometimes, they squealed in delight as they flew higher.
 A swing has the magical capacity to bring out a range of feelings in a child!

 Shooed away from school